astropy/astropy/docs/stats/lombscargle.rst

 >>> power.unit
 Unit(dimensionless)

-Note that in the standard normalization, regardless of the units of the input, the Lomb-Scargle power *P* is a dimensionless quantity satisfying *0 ≤ P ≤ 1*.
+In the standard normalization, regardless of the units of the input, the Lomb-Scargle power *P* is a dimensionless quantity satisfying *0 ≤ P ≤ 1*.